unilogs/unilogs/configuration_generator/README.md

 1. `npx @unilogs/unilogs-shipper`
 2. Follow the steps in the application.
-   * The "service name" will be available as a label in Grafana.
+   - The "service name" will be available as a label in Grafana.
-   * Note that the "path to logs" supports globbing.
+   - Note that the "path to logs" supports globbing.
 Also, the working directory for relative paths will be wherever you are when you start creating the shipper.
 (Example valid path: `./logs/*.log`)
-   * Paste in the bootstrap brokers string and TLS certificate string exactly as they are given in the output of deploying the Unilogs platform.
+   - Paste in the bootstrap brokers string and TLS certificate string exactly as they are given in the output of deploying the Unilogs platform.

 ## Advanced Usage

-1. Custom transformations
+1. Custom transformations:

+- Follow the normal instructions dictated above.
+- Edit the generated `vector-shipper.yaml` to your preference.
+- Run `npx @unilogs/unilogs-shipper` again.
+- Choose the redeploy option.
+- Check docker if your container is running.
+If it is, everything is OK.
+If not, follow down from step 2.

 ## Details